eesilas/unihiker-docs/docs/wiki/LanguageReference/Part2PinPong/Communication/2_I2C_Inter_Integrated_Circuit_.md

 ### **Description**
-IIC (Inter Integrated Circuit) bus is a two-wire serial bus developed by NXP (formerly PHILIPS) company, used to connect microcontrollers and their peripheral devices.
+I2C (Inter Integrated Circuit) bus is a two-wire serial bus, used to connect microcontrollers and their peripheral devices.
 It is commonly used for master-slave communication between the master controller and slave devices, and is used in small data volume situations with short transmission distance and only one master at any time.
 Perform bidirectional transmission between the CPU and the controlled IC, as well as between ICs.
 IIC has only two buses: one is the bidirectional serial data line SDA, and the other is the serial clock line SCL:

 - SDA (Serial Data) is a data line, D represents Data, and Send Data is used to transmit data.
 - SCL (Serial clock line) is the clock line, and C represents Clock, which controls the timing of data transmission.

 All serial data SDA connected to I2C bus devices are connected to the SDA of the bus, and the clock lines SCL of each device are connected to the SCL of the bus.
 Each device on the I2C bus has its own unique address to ensure the accuracy of access between different devices.

-Tips: For more information, please refer to: [https://www.youtube.com/watch?v=93RroBDYpr8](https://www.youtube.com/watch?v=93RroBDYpr8)
+> Tips: The principle of I2C communication can be referred to in this video: [click here](https://www.youtube.com/watch?v=93RroBDYpr8)
 ### **Common functions**